SynthA1c: Towards Clinically Interpretable Patient Representations for Diabetes Risk Stratification: Conclusion

-MSY is supported by the NIH Medical Scientist Training Program T32 GM07170 and the NIH Biomedical Imaging Training Program T32 EB009384 at the \PennInst.
+MSY is supported by NIH T32 EB009384.
+AC is supported by the A$\Upomega$A Carolyn L. Kuckein Student Research Fellowship and the University of Pennsylvania Diagnostic Radiology Research Fellowship.
 WRW is supported by NIH R01 HL137984.
 MTM received funding from the Sarnoff Cardiovascular Research Foundation.
 HS received funding from the RSNA Scholar Grant.

-This publication does not represent the views of the Department of Veterans Affairs or the United States Government. }\fi